 USB - USB port for system communications.

-The USB cable length should be no more than 3 metres unless a powered USB hub is being used.
+The USB cable should be no more than 3 metres in length.
+Communication lengths in excess of 3 metres can be achieved by using a powered USB hub.

 3.8 Front Panel Controls and Indicators